INFLUENCER PRODUCT SAMPLING: How to Partner with Micro Influencers to Acquire Loyal Customers

 2. Product quality

-Influencers will not create content or post about a product of poor quality.
+Influencers will not create content for or post about a product of poor quality.
 They’ve worked hard to earn the trust of their audience and they want to keep that trust.
 There are many reasons why an influencer will choose not to post about your product, including quality.
 If this happens, ask for feedback and consider it valuable.

 3. Value of Product Gift

-Consider the time, talent, and value of influencers' recommendations when deciding on your product gift. $100 retail value is the minimum value recommended to acknowledge the time and effort it takes to create an inspiring image and an engaging story, plus the value of the audience and trust they’ve developed over time.
+Consider the time, talent, and value of influencers' recommendations when deciding on your product gift. $100 retail value is the minimum value recommended to acknowledge the time and effort it takes to create an inspiring image and an engaging caption, plus the value of the audience and trust they’ve developed over time.

 If your product has a low value, consider getting creative with your product gift by creating a package of items related to it.
+A food item can be paired with a branded charcuterie board.
+Wine can be paired with a cookbook or bottle opener.

 A personal note in the product gift goes a long way in letting influencers know you appreciate them.